Safe Django Migrations

 ]

-Step 2: Validate constraint in separate migration
+Step 2: Validate the constraint in a separate migration — scans existing rows under SHARE UPDATE EXCLUSIVE (allows normal reads/writes).

 Python